Obama warns against fear, Trump touts economy on campaign trail

 For all Reuters election coverage, click: here

 Reporting by Jeff Mason in Huntington, West Virginia.
-Additional reporting by Amy Tennery in New York, Joe Skipper in Miami, Sharon Bernstein in Sacramento, California, Julia Harte, Lisa Lambert, Christopher Bing and Makini Brice in Washington, and John Whitesides in West Virginia; Writing by Scott Malone; Editing by Bill Trott and Cynthia Osterman
+Additional reporting by Amy Tennery in New York, Joe Skipper in Miami, Sharon Bernstein in Sacramento, California, Julia Harte, Lisa Lambert, Christopher Bing and Makini Brice in Washington, and John Whitesides in West Virginia; Writing by Scott Malone; Editing by Bill Trott, Cynthia Osterman and Tomasz Janowski